nzjow69/kodekloud-coupons/README.md

 ### How much does KodeKloud cost?

 The KodeKloud pricing for its courses varies based on the specific course you select.
-Fortunately, you can leverage latest 65% off KodeKloud coupons and promo codes to receive discounts on your course fees.
+Fortunately, you can leverage the latest 65% off KodeKloud coupons and promo codes to receive discounts on your course fees.

 ### What payment options are available for KodeKloud courses?